-- Education £74,778 - Highways and transport £17,968.50 - Off -site Recreational Open Space £12,883.00 - Waste and Recycling £19,773.00 - 4.6 S106 receipts have been used to bring seven Empty homes back into use, using Affordable Housing contributions with monies being used by the Selby District Housing Trust or the Council to provide 24 units for Affordable Housing stock.
-There are remaining funds allocated to Affordable Housing provision but not yet spent which will be used to deliver the Council's Housing Delivery Programme. - 4.7 Money we have transferred to other organisations such as NYCC and NHS for use in Education, Highways and Health infrastructure will be reported on in detail through those organisations respective Infrastructure Funding Statements. - 4.8 At present, £199,999.82 is allocated and has been passed on to the NHS, for the enhancement of Health facilities in Sherburn-in-Elmet, but not yet spent.
+- Highways and transport £173,897.28 - Off -site Recreational Open Space £31,722.00 - Waste and Recycling £15,307.00 - Community Facilities £97,914.92 - 4.6 S106 receipts from Affordable Housing contributions have been spent in 2021/22 to bring empty homes back into use and establish valuations.
+There are remaining funds allocated to Affordable Housing provision but not yet spent which will be used to deliver the Council's Housing Delivery Programme. - 4.7 Money we have transferred to other organisations such as NYCC and NHS for use in Education, Highways and Health infrastructure will be reported on in detail through those organisations respective Infrastructure Funding Statements.